gideontriumph/CurrencyConverter/README.md

 # CurrencyConverter
 Hello, My name is Triumph Ogbonnia and I am from Nigeria.
-This is one of my Think Aloud, a currency converter.
+This is one of my Think Aloud, a calculator app!